 Key Group is a leading financial services group providing products and services for those in or approaching retirement including equity release, later life lending and estate planning.

-Key Group is made up of a number of trading divisions including:
+Key Group is made up of several trading divisions including:

 Key (Key Retirement Solutions Ltd) – whose primary business is the provision of equity release advice but who also has business lines in mainstream mortgage advice and estate planning.